Polkky/sequentialgesturerecognitionROS2/README.md

    # New terminal
    ros2 run gr_sequence sequence_node

-   # Optional: echo the topic in a new terminal
+   # Optional: echo the topic in a new terminal, also recommended to echo the gesture recognizer topic from the Suite in a separate window
    ros2 topic echo /gesture_sequence
    ```